 What I'm Measuring:

-The goal isn't to prove HubSpot was wrong.
-It's to prove that Twenty is right for how my business actually works.
-This measurement approach is something I recommend to every client making significant system changes - you need concrete data to validate your decisions.
+The goal isn't to prove HubSpot was wrong - it's to prove that Twenty is right for how my business actually works.
+This measurement approach is something I recommend to every client making significant system changes.
+You need concrete data to validate your decisions.

 In my experience, businesses that don't measure system changes properly end up making the same mistakes repeatedly.
 I've seen companies switch systems without proper benchmarking, then wonder why their productivity dropped.
 That's why I'm tracking everything from day one - if this switch doesn't improve how we work, I need to know immediately.